zenecture/neuroflow/README.md

 ### Activators

 A neural net consists of matrix multiplications and function applications.
 Since matrix multiplication is inherently linear here, all non-linearity has to come from the cells activators.
-The predefined ones are common and should be sufficient for most data, but at times special functions are required.
+The <a href="https://github.com/zenecture/neuroflow/blob/master/core/src/main/scala/neuroflow/core/Activation.scala#L138">Predefined Activators</a> are common and should be sufficient for most data, but at times special functions are required.
 Here is an example how to define your own:

 ```scala